FG-AI4H/Documentation/Core-Package-(CP)/AWS-Infrastructure.md

 We recommend to use Lens for getting a quick overview of the K8S cluster state and find it very helpful: [https://k8slens.dev/](https://k8slens.dev/)

+### Cloud Front, API Gateway
+The endpoint is hosted using API Gateway

+### DynamoDB, Elastisearch
+The database and storage layer consists of Amazon DynamoDB and S3, with Elasticsearch as the search index for the data written to DynamoDB